Erfan-Ahmadi/erfan-ahmadi.github.io/Yugen/02_NewTechDemo_Compute.md

 permalink: /Yugen/ComputeTechDemo
 ---

-Our Renderer is very new and all 10 previous techdemos were ran on Graphics Queue and has Graphics work only.
+Our Renderer is very new and all 10 previous techdemos run on Graphics Queue and have Graphics work only.

 I spent a few days adding multi-queue submission to YugenRendererBackend or as we like to call it **YRB**.